Thank you for dropping by to learn about plainlight. and its creator! My name is Juri Wornowitski, or simply J. for the sake of convenience.

 part of somebody else's one instead.
 Is it an interesting one?

-I got my first camera given to me for birthday at the age of 8.
+I got my first camera given to me for birthday at the age of eight.

 I didn't know what to make out of it.
 It was very simple to use, fully mechanical.
 Setting shutter speed was possible by choosing weather symbols, from the brightest sun all the way to the darkest clouds struck by lightning.
-I couldn't imagine making use of the camera in such weather conditions.
+I couldn't imagine making use of the camera in such a weather.